orientechnologies/orientdb-docs/src/java/ref/ODatabaseDocument/begin.md

 ## Beginning Transactions

 OrientDB supports the use of ACID transactions.
 This allows you to isolate database operations into units of work that you can commit or rollback later, depending on whether later conditions are met.
-Using this method you can intiate a transaction.
+Using this method you can initiate a transaction.
 To save a transaction or revert the changes,  see [`commit()`](commit.md) and [`rollback()`](rollback.md) methods.

 ### Syntax